Insider trading: Further

 In 2016, Sean Stewart, a former managing director at Perella Weinberg Partners LP and vice president at JPMorgan Chase, was convicted on allegations he tipped his father on pending health-care deals.
-The father, Robert Stewart, previously had pleaded guilty but didn't testify during his son's trial.
+The father, Robert Stewart, previously had pleaded guilty but did not testify during his son's trial.
 It was argued that by way of compensation for the tip, the father had paid more than $10,000 for Sean's wedding photographer.

-In 2017, Billy Walters, Las Vegas sports bettor, was convicted of making $40 million on private information of Dallas-based dairy processing company Dean Foods, and sentenced to five years in prison.
-Walters's source, company director Thomas C. Davis employing a prepaid cell phone and sometimes the code words "Dallas Cowboys" for Dean Foods, helped him from 2008 to 2014 realize profits and avoid losses in the stock, the federal jury found.
+In 2017, Billy Walters, a Las Vegas sports bettor, was convicted of making $40 million on private information about Dallas-based dairy processing company Dean Foods, and sentenced to five years in prison.
+Walters's source, company director Thomas C. Davis, employing a prepaid cell phone and sometimes the code words "Dallas Cowboys" for Dean Foods, helping Walters to realize profits and avoid losses in the stock from 2008 to 2014, the federal jury found.
 Golfer Phil Mickelson "was also mentioned during the trial as someone who had traded in Dean Foods shares and once owed nearly $2 million in gambling debts to" Walters.
 Mickelson "made roughly $1 million trading Dean Foods shares; he agreed to forfeit those profits in a related civil case brought by the Securities and Exchange Commission".
-Walters appealed the verdict, but in December 2018 his conviction was upheld by the 2nd U.S. Circuit Court of Appeals in Manhattan.
+Walters appealed the verdict, but in December 2018 his conviction was upheld by the 2nd Circuit Court of Appeals.

-In 2018, David Blaszczak, the "king of political intelligence," Theodore Huber and Robert Olan, two partners at hedge fund Deerfield Management, and Christopher Worrall, an employee at the Centers for Medicare and Medicaid Services (CMS), were convicted for insider trading by the U.S. Attorney's Office in the Southern District of New York.
+In 2018, David Blaszczak, the "king of political intelligence"; Theodore Huber and Robert Olan, two partners at hedge fund Deerfield Management; and Christopher Worrall, an employee at the Centers for Medicare and Medicaid Services (CMS), were convicted for insider trading by the U.S. Attorney's Office in the Southern District of New York.
 Worrall leaked confidential government information that he stole from CMS to Blaszczak, and Blaszczak passed that information to Huber and Olan, who made $7 million trading securities.
-The convictions were upheld in 2019 by the Second Circuit, U.S. Court of Appeals in Manhattan; that opinion was vacated by the Supreme Court in 2021, and the Second Circuit is now reconsidering its decision.
+The convictions were upheld in 2019 by the Second Circuit Court of Appeals; that court's opinion was vacated by the Supreme Court in 2021 and the Second Circuit is now reconsidering its decision.

-In 2021, Puneet Dikshit, a partner at McKinsey, pled guilty to trading on inside information that he had access to while advising Goldman Sachs on its acquisition of GreenSky, Inc. Dikshit was the third McKinsey partner to be convicted of insider trading in the Southern District of New York.